Sarek Ski Expedition

 DAY 4 SAREK NATIONAL PARK (B,L,D)

-After our first breakfast in the tent we continue through the wide valley of Ruohtesvagge passing the highest point of the expedition.
+After our first breakfast in the tent we continue in Sarek on skis through the wide valley of Ruohtesvagge passing the highest point of the expedition.
 The snow and weather conditions will decide our exact route and distance for the day.
 Before we enter the deep valleys of Sarek we discuss safety considerations for traveling in avalanche terrain and introduce you to your safety equipment.

 Distance on skis: about 15 km, elevation gain/loss: +50/-100 m, estimated time out skiing: 7h